VitaliSnitko/pet/README.md

 Project with a bunch of technologies to demonstrate how they work.
-For now the main purpose was to demonstrate Elasticsearch and Redux Toolkit.
+For now the main purpose is to demonstrate Elasticsearch and Redux Toolkit.
 Going to be expanded.

 ### Other technologies used